thinksource/rawidea/ReadMe.md

 ### 3, if the name of get score with more than 3 persons, it will return 500 internal error

 ## 5, desgin consideration:
 ### 1, I divided the two object one is BadmintonMatch, other is Game, and use one-to-many relationship between them.
+The Scorelist and Score class is for receiving

+### 2，since not all column fileds need to list on response json, I use ApiResponse object to deal with

 ## 6， Todo